4d/docs/docs/Concepts/classes.md

 If you need to instantiate a singleton with parameters, you can also call the [`new()`](../API/ClassClass.md#new) function.
 In this case, it is recommended to instantiate the singleton in some code executed at application startup.

-The scope of a singleton instance can be the current process or all processes.
-A singleton has a unique value for the process in which it is instantiated, while a *shared* singleton has a unique value for all processes of the application.
-Singletons are useful to define values that need to be available from anywhere in an application or process.
+The scope of a singleton instance can be the current process or all processes on the machine (client, server, or single-user).
+A singleton has a unique value for the process in which it is instantiated, while a *shared* singleton has a unique value for all processes on the machine.
+Singletons are useful to define values that need to be available from anywhere in the application or process.

-Once instantiated, a singleton class (and its singleton) exists as long as a reference to it exists somewhere in the application.
+Once instantiated, a singleton class (and its singleton) exists as long as a reference to it exists somewhere in the application on the machine.

 The [`.isSingleton`](../API/ClassClass.md#issingleton) property of Class objects allows to know if the class is a singleton.